What To Do With Return to A-Z Guide

 Recycle Right!

-Reduce the amount of battery powered gadgets you use.
-Opt for rechargeable batteries - many different retailers, such as Staples and Best Buy, offer recycling services for rechargeable batteries.
-Also, you can recharge them in your home and use them for controllers, remotes, cameras. etc.
+Aim to reduce the number of battery powered devices you use.
+Avoid using single-use batteries and switch to rechargeable batteries when possible.
+Many different retailers, such as Staples and Best Buy, offer recycling services for rechargeable batteries.
+Also, you can recharge them in your home and use them for controllers, remotes, and cameras. etc.

 Do any other places accept alkaline batteries?